-As with many things in life, the real power lies not in the information you have but what you do with it.
+The real power lies not in the information you have but what you do with it.
 Here are our top 10 tips:

-Explain why you’re sending it and what you will do with the results.
+Explain why you’re seeking more customer feedback, and what you will do with the results (more on that below).

-2) Emphasize that you only want one click
+2) Emphasize to recipients that it’s only one click

 Some customer questionnaire emails drive customers through to a long-winded questionnaire.

 Tell them that it won’t happen.
 You just need them to click a single button, and that they can provide a few simple comments to back up their click, if they want to.

 For Email Thermometer surveys, you can ask “How are we doing?”and for Embedded Thermometer buttons, try “How was our service today?” or “Got 2 seconds to let us know how we did?”

 Use phrases that emphasize you just want a single click, or a few seconds of your customers’ time.
 This will help keep response rates high.